netzkolchose/django-computedfields/docs/manual.rst

 accordingly.

 Note the format of the depends string - it consists of the relation name and the field name separated by '#'.
-The field name is mandatory for other computed fields and can be omitted for ordinary database fields.
+The field name is mandatory for any dependency to trigger a proper update.
+(In fact they can be omitted for normal fields if you never use ``.save`` with explicit setting ``update_fields``.
+But that is an implementation detail you should not rely on.)
 The relation name part can span serveral models, simply name the relation in python style with a dot (e.g. ``'a.b.c'``).
 A relation can be of any of foreign key, m2m, o2o and their back relations.